TimeaKovacs86/FirstMilestoneProject-Queen/README.md

     - Jazz: [link](https://upload.wikimedia.org/wikipedia/en/thumb/0/06/Queen_Jazz.png/220px-Queen_Jazz.png)
     - News of the World: [link](https://en.wikipedia.org/wiki/News_of_the_World_(album)#/media/File:Queen_News_Of_The_World.png)

-- Audio files:
+- Audio files: Since I have the original Queen Greatest Hits album, which comes with the coupon what allows you to download the entre album, I used my own audio files to create the Music page.

-- Video file:
+- Video file: Youtube video source (https://www.youtube.com/watch?v=bMPOMT251mQ)

 ### Assessment